 Always Keep Your Dog in Your Line of Sight During the Walk

 During the walk the most effective means of undermining the thieves is to know exactly where your dog is so keep them in your line-of-sight and do not allow her/him to lag behind.
 In addition, keep distractions to a minimum which means put your mobile phone in your pocket and keep it there.
 (Always remember that specialist dog thieves target dog walkers who are distracted by other concerns).

-For more information on how to prevent the theft of your dog on a country walk visit our YouTube site Pet Detective TV which is packed full of safety and security advice for all dog lovers
+For more information on how to prevent the theft of your dog on a country walk why not visit our YouTube site and watch our security video packed full of advice on dog theft prevention.

 The Pet Detective